jamilgastelum/Population-Heatmap-Colorado/README.md

 The result is a stunning scatterplot that highlights the border lines for each county in Colorado, providing a clear picture of the population density in each area.
 The use of a color-scale adds an additional layer of detail, making it easy to understand the relative population sizes across the state.

+All files are attached, some of the cleaning was done in Excel as it was a relatively small dataset.

 Thank you for taking the time to explore my project.
 Please feel free to provide feedback or suggestions for improvements.